Admin

 Restorative Practices is a research-based approach to address school culture and climate.
 Restorative Practices is a preventative approach aimed at promoting inclusiveness, relationship building, and problem solving.
 Restorative Practices involves a continuum of interventions and strategies that are both proactive and responsive.
 OCPS has implemented Restorative Practices to address the unique needs of students who have committed disciplinary offenses in violation of the Code.
 A trained school staff member (administrator, teacher, or counselor) facilitates Restorative Practices conflict resolution circles with the person harmed and the person causing harm.
 Some restorative methods include using affective statements, restorative questions, community building circles, and conflict resolution circles.

 Restorative Practices also aim to build a school culture that focuses on developing and maintaining relationships among educators and students.
 Through Restorative Practice, all voices are heard as problems are addressed and solved.
-Restorative Practices teach the social-emotional and conflict-resolution skills necessary to reduce conflict.
+Restorative Practices teach the skills necessary to manage and reduce conflict.

-Successful completion of Restorative Practices can serve as an acceptable consequence in lieu of a suspension or other appropriate disciplinary response.
+Successful completion of Restorative Practices may serve as an acceptable consequence in lieu of a suspension or other appropriate disciplinary response.

 Court Orders and Felony Suspension/Expulsion

-If a student is formally charged by a prosecuting attorney for a felony offense, or an offense that would be a felony if committed by an adult, a felony suspension proceeding may be initiated against the student as permitted by Section 1006.09, Florida Statutes.
+If a student is formally charged by a prosecuting attorney for a felony offense, or a delinquent act that would be a felony if committed by an adult, for an incident which allegedly occurred on property other than Board property, a felony suspension proceeding may be initiated against the student as permitted by Section 1006.09, Florida Statutes.
+Additional information can be found in Section VI of the Code.
+If a court determines that the student did commit a felony or delinquency act which would have been a felony if committed by an adult, OCPS may expel the student, provided that expulsion does not affect the delivery of educational services to the student in any residential, nonresidential, alternative, daytime, or evening program outside of the regular school setting as permitted by Section 1006.09, Florida Statutes.
 Additional information can be found in Section VI of the Code.

 Consultation with Law Enforcement